Belgian Endive au Natural

 How to Make Belgian Endive au Natural

-• Wash the endive carefully, you want to keep the head intact.
+• Clean the endive carefully, you want to keep the head intact.
+Check out this post, if you want to learn How to clean Belgian Endive.
 Transfer endive to a pan with water and salt and cook, covered, for about 20-25 minutes.
 The thinner the head the shorter the cooking time.

 • Transfer cooked endives to a colander and drain well.
 Collect the cooking liquid if you want to make a sauce, but if not, like in this ‘au natural’ recipe, discard the liquid.
 Place the vegetables in a dish and sprinkle with bread crumbs and melted butter.
 I used home-made bread crumbs, more tasty than store-bought.